guhjy/GRCI/README.md

 This repository contains `R` code implementing the globally robust confidence intervals for the slope of a simple linear regression model as proposed in [Adrover, J. and Salibian-Barrera, M. (2010)](http://dx.doi.org/10.1016/j.csda.2009.05.005).

 The functions are in the file `rci-pub.R`.
-The following illustrate how to use this code.
+The following example illustrates how to use this code.
 First, load the functions and generate a simple data set

 ``` r
 source('rci-pub.R')